 30% asphalt roads, 70% off road, the very best in the world with endless terrain, ponds and river crossings, muddy, sandy and bumpy parts.
 You should not worry the local team and GoBeyond guides will help you in any situation.

 Every rider must bring his own motorcycle protective gear and helmet.
 We do not recommend wearing leather motorbike suits as we do not go fast on the bikes and we will have mostly warm weather.
 It’s a good idea to wear either a durable high top hiking boot, a real biking boot or even a dirt bike boot.
 We strongly recommend bringing good protective gear, since we are riding off-road small falls can occur.
-Don’t forget about your rain clothes, we will have some rain showers.
+It’s a good idea to have a mesh layer of gear (to wear in the hotter locations) with the ability to throw on a windbreaker/waterproof layer.
+Two pairs of gloves are useful as well, which can be changed if necessary.
+It’s also a good idea to pack thermal underwear, just in case.
+Although you probably won’t need it at this time of the year.
+GoBeyond’s official motorbike gear partner is FUEL, gear up for Mongolia on their site with the special discount code for our guests.

 Classic strong and reliable 4×4 off-road UAZ for transfers from airport and back-up van during the off-road trip.
 The favorite off-road enduro motorcycle of all Mongolia, the Shineray Mustang 150cc, it is light, easy to handle, drives well, has great suspension and it goes through everything.